ClonyPDF home

 Visa TypeSubmission FormatPhoto Spec

-Tourist e-VisaDigital, online upload200x200px, 5–100 KB, white background
+Tourist e-VisaDigital, online upload200x200px, 5–100 KB, white background, one photograph

-Umrah/HajjDigital and/or printed, depending on operator/center200x200px if applying online; printed white-background photo if routed through an operator or Tasheer
+UmrahCovered by the tourist e-Visa, or via an operator/Tasheer200x200px if applying online; printed white-background photo if routed through an operator or Tasheer

 WorkPrinted, via Tasheer; biometric photo also captured on arrival in Saudi ArabiaWhite background print photo; must visually match biometric capture (facial hair, hair length, etc.)

-The thing to flag honestly here: we found this is the section most generic visa-photo guides skip entirely, pasting one spec block as if every Saudi visa works the same way.
-It doesn't.
 If you're unsure which channel your visa type uses, check your invitation letter or Tasheer booking confirmation — it will tell you whether you're uploading a file or bringing a printed photo to an appointment.

 Digital e-Visa Submission Rules